jeremyvergnas/aurelia-orm-docs/entities.md

 }
 ```

-Further information on the decorators used may be found in the [decorators chapter](decorators.html).
+Further information on the decorators being used are in the [decorators chapter](decorators.html).